-I mentioned in Lesson 7 that three years ago, I wrote an e-book called Time Management for Creative People.
+Back in 2007 I wrote an ebook called Time Management for Creative People.
 I gave it away for free.
-It did pretty well – the last I looked, several months ago, it had been downloaded over 100,000 times.
+It did pretty well – within a couple of years, I counted over 150,000 downloads, before I lost track of the numbers.

 A friend once said to me “Imagine if everyone who downloaded it had paid you a pound…” Which would admittedly have been nice.
-But if I had asked a pound a copy, it would not have been downloaded 100,000 times.
-Given my relative obscurity at the time, I’d have been lucky to sell 1,000 copies.
+But if I had asked a pound a copy, it would not have been downloaded 150,000 times.
+Given my obscurity, I’d have been lucky to sell 1,000 copies.

 That ebook took me a week to write, and several days of promotion online – emailing it to bloggers and so on.
 But over the past three years, I’ve lost track of the number of coaching clients and speaking, training and consulting gigs it has brought me.